Test Etcher, a multiplatform USB stick burner

 https://github.com/resin-io/etcher-cli/blob/master/lib/writer.js, which again uses the resin-image-writer module, which has the write function on https://github.com/resin-io-modules/resin-image-write/blob/master/lib/write.coffee

-#11 Updated by sajolida almost 2 years ago
+#11 Updated by sajolida about 2 years ago

 - Status changed from Confirmed to Resolved